genesiscommunitysuccess/docs/docs/03_managing-applications/02_deploy/01_host-prepration.md

 if required.
 Our existing build pipeline favours producing either ZIP files or RPM packages.
 As such, Genesis Global recommends an OS from the RedHat family, either CentOS 7 or RHEL 7.
 We have seen good results with AmazonLinux 2.

-Choosing a different Linux variant will place the onus of installing database and other software packages upon the operator of the host(s) involved.
+Choosing a different Linux variant will require the operator to locate suitable packages to install database and other software packages.

 ## Processes and dependencies